knowledge-for-good/knowledgeforgood/README.md

 Working towards a future where knowledge is accessible to everyone, for all time, everywhere.

 ## Our GitHub Repo
 Here is where we focus, organize, and communicate, in as transparant a way as possible*.
-Because GitHub allows for bi-directional linking, we can create "webs of knowledge" simply.
-Because GitHub keeps a history of all edits to repositories, no information is lost.
-Because we use this repository with issues and dicussions, we maintain a coherent "single source of truth".
+We think GitHub is great as our project hub because:
+- We can create "webs of knowledge" simply with bi-directional linking.
+- No information is lost with GitHub's auto-saving history of all edits.
+- We maintain a coherent "single source of truth" with issues and dicussions located here.

 ## Our Links
 - [Our YouTube channel](#): We post workshop and meeting recordings here.